Back to Front: Live in London

-Back to Front: Live in London is a live album and film by the English rock musician Peter Gabriel, recorded at The O2 in London on 21 and 22 October 2013 during his Back to Front Tour.
+Back to Front: Live in London is a live album and film by the English rock musician Peter Gabriel, recorded at The O2 Arena in London on 21 and 22 October 2013 during his Back to Front Tour.
 The release includes the regular recording of the concerts as well as a special "theatrical" version with interviews, directed by Hamish Hamilton.

 Back to Front: Live in London was released in the following formats: